IamLRBA/IamLRBA/README.md

 Embracing self-learning, I discovered the world of Open Source, where I have been actively contributing and growing as a developer.
 My journey has been driven by a strong desire to expand my knowledge, solve real-world problems, and make meaningful contributions to the tech community.

-**Interests**: My hobbies extend beyond coding to other field such as fashion, sports, aesthetics, architecture, automobiles, music, poetry, film & comics.
+**Interests**: My hobbies extend beyond coding to other fields such as fashion, sports, aesthetics, architecture, automobiles, music, poetry, film & comics.

 **Feel free to connect with me on my socials (Links on my profile) to discuss projects and potential collaborations!**